-- If you are not a qualified electrician, do not do electrical installation or maintenance work. - Do not install a drive with EMC filter option +E202 on an ungrounded power system or a high resistance-grounded (over 30 ohms) power system. - Do not connect the drive to a voltage higher than what is specified on the type designation label. - We do not recommend that you secure the cabinet by arc welding.
+- If you are not a qualified electrician, do not do electrical installation or maintenance work. - Do not install a drive with EMC filter option +E202 on an ungrounded power system or a high resistance-grounded (over 30 ohms) power system. - Do not connect the drive to a voltage higher than what is specified on the type designation label.
+If you do, the brake chopper (if present) starts to operate which causes the overheating of the brake resistor.
+Overvoltage can also cause the motor to rush to its maximum speed. - We do not recommend that you secure the cabinet by arc welding.
 If you have to, obey the instructions on page 74. - Do not do insulation or voltage withstand tests on the drive or its modules.

-- The motor cable terminals of the drive are at a dangerous voltage when the input power is on, regardless of whether the motor is running or not. - The DC bus is at a dangerous voltage. - External wiring can supply dangerous voltages to the relay outputs of the control units of the drive. - The Safe torque off function does not remove the voltage from the main and auxiliary circuits.
+- The motor cable terminals of the drive are at a dangerous voltage when the input power is on, regardless of whether the motor is running or not. - The DC bus, brake chopper and brake resistors (if any) are at a dangerous voltage. - External wiring can supply dangerous voltages to the relay outputs of the control units of the drive. - The Safe torque off function does not remove the voltage from the main and auxiliary circuits.
 The function is not effective against deliberate sabotage or misuse.